 - Improve your advertising with messaging that resonates

 DigitalMR monitors millions of online conversations across open-access social media sites such as Twitter and Facebook, forums, blogs and comments on e-commerce sites and online stores.
-We measure not only the number of comments by topics posted by consumers on the internet, but also sentiment – whether these posts are positive, negative or neutral.
+We not only measure the number of posts posted by consumers on the internet and separate them by topic, but we also conduct sentiment analysis – stating whether these posts are positive, negative or neutral.

 We aggregate these findings to produce reports that can help you make better business decisions.